UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 We can use the `Concrete` variant of the `AssetId` to identify an NFT.

-For example, if an NFT could be identified on *some chain* using two number (a collection id and an item id), we could identify that NFT between chains like the following:
+For example, if an NFT could be identified on *some chain* using two numbers (a collection id and an item id), we could identify that NFT between chains like the following:
 ```rust
 AssetId::Concrete(MultiLocation {
     parents: 1,